netless-io/fastboard/docs/en/appliance-plugin.md

 import { WhiteWebSdk } from "white-web-sdk";
 import { WindowManager } from "@netless/window-manager";
 import { ApplianceMultiPlugin } from '@netless/appliance-plugin';
 // The method of importing worker.js is optional.
-If cdn is used, it does not need to be imported from dist.
-If dist is imported, it needs to be configured into options.cdn in the form of resource module and bolb inline.
-Such as '?raw', this requires packer support,vite default support '?raw',webpack needs to configure raw-loader or asset/source. import fullWorkerString from '@netless/appliance-plugin/dist/fullWorker.js?raw';
+If CDN is used, it does not need to be imported from dist.
+If importing from dist, it needs to be configured into options.cdn in the form of a resource module and blob inline.
+For example, '?raw' requires bundler support.
+Vite supports '?raw' by default, while webpack needs to configure raw-loader or asset/source. import fullWorkerString from '@netless/appliance-plugin/dist/fullWorker.js?raw';
 import subWorkerString from '@netless/appliance-plugin/dist/subWorker.js?raw';
 const fullWorkerBlob = new Blob([fullWorkerString], {type: 'text/javascript'});